 Nerja is a good starting point for further trips to the Sierra Nevada, Granada or the surrounding mountain villages.
 All destinations can be reached in a maximum of 2 hours by car.
 Near Nerja there is also a stalactite cave with extraordinary stalactites and stalagmites, the Cueva de Nerja.
 Besides the stalactites, the cave is also known for its Stone Age paintings.
 The cave is located about 6 km inland near the village of Maro.
 In summer concerts are held in the cave.
 All information about the cave can be found here Cueva de Nerja

 Cádiz in the southwest of Andalusia is located on a promontory enclosed by the sea.
-The combination of the historic old town of the provincial capital, the immediate location at the sea and the sights make Cadiz a great and varied destination for a day trip during a round trip through Andalusia.
+The combination of the historic old town of the provincial capital, the immediate location at the sea and the sights make Cadiz a great and varied destination for a day trip.
 We had researched the following highlights before our visit…. but unfortunately did not manage to see them all.

 Catedral de Cadiz

 As a point of orientation serves one of the main sights of Cadiz, the Catedral de Cádiz.
 The cathedral was built between 1720 and 1830 and offers with its white facade a perfect contrast to the sea behind it.
 The special highlight of the cathedral is that you can not only visit it from the inside, but also climb the bell tower and enjoy the view over Cadiz.
-The visit to the cathedral costs 5 euros, which also includes the visit to the bell tower. ️ Can be found here on Google Maps
+The visit to the cathedral costs 5 Euro, which also includes the visit to the bell tower.

-If you are into excavation sites you will also find them in Cadiz. in 1980, the Roman theater in Cadiz was rediscovered during construction work.
+If you are into excavation sites you will also find them in Cadiz.
+In 1980, the Roman theater in Cadiz was rediscovered during construction work.
 The theater is located next to the church of the Holy Cross and at that time had room for 20,000 people.
-If you want to have a look at the old Cadiz and you are interested in the history of the place, you are right here. ️ You can find it here on Google Maps
+If you want to have a look at the old Cadiz and you are interested in the history of the place, you are right here.

 Cadiz Mercado Central